cloudify-cosmo/cloudify-ansible-plugin/README.md

 Similar to the Script Plugin and the Fabric Plugin, there is no one node type associated with the Ansible plugin.
-Instead, you modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additiona inputs that you provide.
+Instead, you modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additional inputs that you provide.

 ## Node types